The Emission and Suppression of Line Features in Luminous Transients: Introduction

 The origin of LFBOTs remains an open question, and unifying the extensive multi-wavelength observations under a single model presents a significant challenge.
-Proposed progenitors are a magnetar-powered SN \citep{2018ApJ...865L...3P}, a failed SN collapsing into an accretion disk around a compact object \citep{2019MNRAS.485L..83Q, 2025arXiv251003402C}, a merger of a black hole and Wolf-Rayet star \citep{2022ApJ...932...84M, 2025arXiv251009745K}, or a TDE around a stellar or intermediate mass black hole \citep{perley_2019, 2021ApJ...911..104K, 2025ApJ...986...84T}.
+Proposed progenitors are a magnetar-powered SN \citep{2018ApJ...865L...3P}, a failed SN collapsing into a black hole and forming an accretion disk \citep{2019MNRAS.485L..83Q, 2025arXiv251003402C}, a merger of a black hole and Wolf-Rayet star \citep{2022ApJ...932...84M, 2025arXiv251009745K}, or a TDE around a stellar or intermediate mass black hole \citep{perley_2019, 2021ApJ...911..104K, 2025ApJ...986...84T}.
 Understanding the conditions that drive optical featurelessness could clarify the astrophysical nature of LFBOTs.
 Notably, a fraction of TDEs also show a prolonged lack of optical and UV line features, at both high and low luminosities \citep[e.g.,][]{hammerstein_2023, 2022ApJ...930...12H, 2023ApJ...955L...6Y, wise_tde, 2025ApJ...989...54H, 2025arXiv251022211Z}, suggesting that similar environments may be present in both featureless TDEs and LFBOTs.

 Several physical processes might generate the optical and UV emission from luminous transient objects.
 An extended medium, such as a large accretion disk or a quasi-static envelope, could reprocess radiation from a compact central engine to optical wavelengths \citep{roth_2016, 2018ApJ...859L..20D, 2022ApJ...937L..28T}.
 Expanding optically thick winds could both reprocess a central source of radiation and advect photons outward in the flow \citep{2009MNRAS.400.2070S, 2016MNRAS.461..948M,2020ApJ...894....2P, 2020ApJ...897..156U, 2024arXiv241118985C}.
-Shocks within the expanding ejecta — driven by fallback accretion or interaction with the surrounding circumstellar medium (CSM) — could release energy, if the debris is dense enough for the radiation to thermalize \citep{2023ApJ...944...74M, 2024ApJ...972..140K, 2025ApJ...986...84T}.
+Shocks within the expanding ejecta — driven by fallback accretion or interaction with the surrounding circumstellar medium (CSM) — could release energy, if the debris is dense enough for the radiation to thermalize \citep{2023ApJ...944...74M, 2024ApJ...972..140K, 2025ApJ...986...84T, 2026arXiv260118887G}.
 How each of these scenarios could produce a long-lived featureless spectrum remains unclear.

 Regardless of the luminosity source of these systems, their smooth blackbody continua indicate that the spectra form in an extended, optically thick medium in which the radiation field is thermalized.
 Under these conditions, we may expect the atomic level populations to approach their local thermodynamic equilibrium (LTE) values.
 This approximation provides a simple framework to examine the dependence of line emission on source luminosity and ejecta mass, radius, expansion velocity and composition.
 We explore this parameter space to determine the conditions that produce specific spectral features or maintain featurelessness in luminous transients.